Can market volumes reveal traders' rationality and a new risk premium?: Empirical Analysis

 As in the previous sections, we perform an analysis of the robustness by employing the estimated noises and parameters to generate one-day-ahead price forecasts.
 In Figure \ref{Simula_BTC_EUR}, the true exchange rates are represented by dashed bold lines, while the simulated values are indicated by solid lines for both BTC-USD (left panel) and EUR-USD index (right panel).
 The overlapping curves indicate the reliability of the estimated parameters.

-Next, we analyze the estimates of the ratio of drift-to-diffusion, denoted as $\psi_t/\sigma_t$, and compare them with the ratio prescribed by Merton, $(\mu_t-r-\sigma_t^2)/\sigma_t$ (see Fig. \ref{Ratio_BTC_EUR}).
-Additionally, we examine the volume price of risk and the market price of risk (Fig. \ref{Risk_premium_BTC_EUR}), along with the observed trading rate (Fig. \ref{Trading_risk_BTC_EUR}).
+Next, we analyze the estimates of the drift-to-diffusion ratio, $\psi/\sigma$, and compare them with the ratio prescribed by ORPMM model, $(\mu-r-\sigma^2)/\sigma$ (see Fig. \ref{Ratio_BTC_EUR}).
+Additionally, we examine the volume price of risk and the market price of risk (Fig. \ref{Risk_premium_BTC_EUR}), along with the observed trading intensity (Fig. \ref{Trading_risk_BTC_EUR}).

-Upon examining Figure \ref{Ratio_BTC_EUR}, it is evident that the observed ratio does not coincide with the Merton theoretical ratio.
-More interestingly, the observed ratio remains approximately constant throughout the considered time period, ranging from 1.5 to 3.0.
+Upon examining Figure \ref{Ratio_BTC_EUR}, it is evident that the observed ratio does not coincide with the ORPMM's theoretical ratio.
+More interestingly, the observed ratio remains approximately constant throughout the considered time period.

 We further assess the value of the observed ratio by conducting linear regression with intercept only, resulting in the following outcomes: BTC intercept equals 2.03 with a standard deviation of 0.013, and EUR intercept equals 2.81 with a standard deviation of 0.0567.